Liarra/SpamMoneyCounter/README.md

 # Description
 A simple program that counts money sent you by spammers.
 Works with GMail accounts.
 Scans your Spam folder for letters that contain money promises, deletes them and adds the promised money to the overall amount.
+This amount is then shown to you with the non-intrusive tray icon.

 # How to use
 1. Fill in your credentials in mailbox.config file.
 Example: